-If a student's Leave of Absence exceeds the maximum permissible time period, if there is a break in enrollment and the student does not submit a Leave of Absence Form, or if the student's program time limit has expired, then he or she will be administratively withdrawn from the program.
+If a student's Leave of Absence exceeds the maximum permissible time period, if there is a break in enrollment and the student does not submit a Leave of Absence Form, or if the student's program time limit has expired, then they will be administratively withdrawn from the program.
 Any student who has withdrawn or been administratively withdrawn from the program will need to apply for re-admission through the Admissions Office.
 Students will be required to follow all catalog, handbook, and degree requirements in effect at the time of readmission.
 They will be held to new curricular and total unit requirements, new fee structures, and new institutional policies.

-Students who are considering re-applying to any program with the exception of the Mythological Studies, Engaged Humanities or Counseling programs should note that only coursework completed within the past eight years will be considered toward completion of degree requirements.
+Studies, Engaged Humanities or Counseling programs should note that only coursework completed within the past eight years will be considered toward completion of degree requirements.
 For student re-applying to the Mythological Studies program, coursework completed within the past ten years will be considered toward the completion of degree requirements.
 For students re-applying to the Engaged Humanities or Counseling programs, only coursework completed within the past five years will be considered toward completion of degree requirements.
 This policy also applies to internship, supervised practicum experience and personal therapy requirements.
 The program chair, with input from the Registrar, Financial Aid and Student Accounts offices, will review the student's record to develop an academic plan for degree completion and determine the program time limit.